What is the American Opportunity Credit, how do you qualify for it, and what expenses does it apply to?

 How can I claim the American Opportunity Credit?

 The American Opportunity Credit is calculated on Form 8863, Education Credits.
-The total credit amount goes on Form 1040, Schedule 3, Credits and Payments.
-The total credits are carried to Form 1040, Line 15 for the nonrefundable portion of the credit and Line 18 for the refundable portion of the credit.
+The total credit amount goes to Form 1040.
+The total credits are carried to Schedule 3 then Form 1040 for the nonrefundable portion of the credit and Form 1040 for the refundable portion of the credit.

-Will the American Opportunity Credit delay my return?
+Will claiming the American Opportunity Credit delay my return?

-The PATH Act, signed into law in 2015, delays refunds with the Earned Income Tax Credit (EITC) and/or the Additional Child Tax Credit (ACTC) until after February 14, but does not include the American Opportunity Credit.
+The PATH Act, signed into law in 2015, delays refunds for tax returns claiming the Earned Income Tax Credit (EITC) and/or the Additional Child Tax Credit (ACTC) until after February 14.
 Tax refunds that include the American Opportunity Credit can be issued before February 15.